Ph.D. University of California, Santa Barbara

 159 Pillbury Dr SE

-Urban Education; Racial and Ethnic Identities; Adolescence; Engagement; School Connectedness; Immigrant Youth
+Motivation; Urban Education; Racial and Ethnic Identities; Adolescent Development; School Connectedness; Immigrant Youth; Asian American Studies

-I am an Assistant Professor of Culture and Teaching with an affiliation in the Asian American Studies Program.
+I am an Associate Professor of Culture and Teaching and faculty in the Asian American Studies Program.
 The consistent threads that cut across my research have been meeting the teaching and learning needs of immigrant and marginalized students, examining the relationships between educational institutions, families, and social context, and employing interdisciplinary frameworks and diverse methodologies to the study of education.

-I am a co-chair of the States of Southeast Asian American Studies conference in October 2014, and currently serve as book review editor for the Journal of Southeast Asian American Education and Advancement.
+I currently chair the Research on the Education of Asian Pacific Americans SIG of the American Educational Research Association, and serve as book review editor for the Journal of Southeast Asian American Education & Advancement.

-- EDHD 5014: Child & Adolescent Development for Teaching and Learning
+- CI 5164: Child & Adolescent Development for Teaching and Learning

 - CI 3150: Special Topics on Southeast Asian Students in the United States